jadecobra/python_tdd_exercises/source/hatch_confirmation.rst

 ----

 Congratulations!
-You have successfully joined a Pumping Python HATCH!
-I look forward to the next 8 weeks with you.
+You have successfully joined a :ref:`Pumping Python HATCH<join a HATCH>`!
+The next 8 weeks is going to be fun.

 *********************************************************************************